zzhangjii/learning-library/data-management-library/database/options/in-memory.md

     ls
     ````

+3.  **If you are just starting the instance, it may take a moment for the instances and listeners to start.**

-3. In-Memory is integrated into Oracle Database 12c and higher.
+4. In-Memory is integrated into Oracle Database 12c and higher.
 The IM column store is not enabled by default, but can be easily enabled via a few steps.
 Before you enable it, let's take a look at the default configuration.

     ````
     . oraenv